rpmuller/nanoprojects/README.md

 Projects:

-## Project 1: Simple website generator in racket
+## Simple website generator in Racket

+Code in [xweb](xweb) directory.
+Translates x-expressions into web pages.
+Need to play with proper templating next

+## Detrend stock market data

+First by hand, then using ML.

-## Project 2: Extend a scheme or racket interpreter
+## Extend a scheme or racket interpreter